michael-franke/xor/experiments/01_RelCompPrior/README.md

 `index.html` - contains the templates that the `js/views.js` fills

 `js/*` - all the js files
-- `js/exp.js` - knows how to create the experiment (using the info from `js/vignettes.js`)
+- `js/exp.js` - creates the experiment (using the info from `js/vignettes_or.js` and `vignettes_some.js`)
 - `js/views.js` - creates the views (i.e. introduction view, trial view, thanks view..)
-- `js/main.js`  - sends data from exp.js to the views and the opposite, handles the views,  creates an actual experiment
+- `js/main.js`  - sends data from exp.js to the views and the opposite, handles the views,  initialises experiment
+- `js/vignettes_or.js` - contains the 'or' stories
-- `js/vignettes.js` - contains the stories
+- `js/vignettes_some.js` - contains the 'some' stories
-- `js/sample.js` - contains sample vignette (similar to js/vignettes.js)
+- `js/sample.js` - contains a sample vignette used in sample view

 `images/*` - all the images